tjp206/c4_game/README.md

 Open a new browser window & navigate to URL:localhost:8080

+To play the game, drag & drop the Imperial & Rebel tokens to their desired location on the board.

-Now play the game & enjoy yourself!
+Now play the game & enjoy yourself, but don't fall victim to the Dark Side!

 Technologies used: